How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \paragraph{Nabil et al. (2022).}\cite{nabil2022constructing} Similar to the ASAP crop mask, the combined crop mask published by Nabil et al. (2022) combines the best of four compared land cover maps within each of 41 AEZs to create a more accurate cropland map for the African continent than each of the individual maps.\cite{nabil2022constructing} The authors compared the accuracy in each AEZ of four maps---ESA-S2-LC20,\cite{cci_africa_feedback} GFSAD Global Cropland Extent,\cite{thenkabail2021global} CGLS-LC100-2016,\cite{buchhorn2020copernicus} and FROM-GLC30-2017\cite{feng2018multiple} (the first three of which we included in this study)---using a combination of labeled validation datasets.
 For each AEZ, the compared map that had the highest accuracy was used in the final map.
 The majority of the map uses classifications from GFSAD GCEP followed by CGLS-LC100-2016, as these were found to have the highest accuracy in the majority of AEZs in Africa.
 Using an independent random reference set to evaluate the combined map, Nabil et al. (2022) reported a precision score (user's accuracy) of $93.73\%$, recall score (producer's accuracy) of $61.93\%$, and overall accuracy of $91.64\%$.
+We accessed the Nabil et al.~ map using the following GEE asset: \texttt{ee.Image("projects/sat-io/open-datasets/landcover/AF\_Cropland\_mask\_30m\_2016\_v3")}.

 \paragraph{Majority Vote.} We created a majority vote ensemble to evaluate whether a combination of all of the maps compared in this study would achieve better performance than individual maps.
 If 6 or more of the 11 compared maps classified a pixel as crop, the pixel is classified as crop in the Majority Vote map if 5 or fewer classified a pixel as crop (i.e., 6 or more classified as non-crop) then the pixel is classified as non-crop.